1. Marco Polo

 Let them make something they can be proud of.

 This can be a great project for older kids.
 You will need some wheels, wood, and a few bolts.

 Paint your billy cart in exciting colors when you're finished with construction and when it's dry you can race it down the driveway.
 Just make sure to keep off the road.

 Swings are lots of fun.
 All you need is a tree and a bit of rope.

 Make a hanging swing by threading a loop through a piece of pipe.

-Make a tyre swing from (you guessed it) an old tyre.
+Make a tire swing from (you guessed it) an old tire.